ryanzhang/ocp-serverless-cheatsheet/README.md

 1. Event Driven

-    Knative svc is very good fit for event driven architecture.
-However how knative svc can be trigger or receive event when it's not active.
-So in knative svc context, you need to configure event source (or other similar component as broker, channel etc), this event source would connect to your existing event store such as kafka.
-You need to configure your application to a POST method in "/" path so that knative event source can automatically send event to your service.
+    Knative services are a great fit for event-driven architecture.
+However, Knative services need to be configured to receive events even when they are not active.
+To achieve this, configure an event source that connects to your existing event store, such as Kafka.
+When the event source receives a message from Kafka, it will send an HTTP POST request to your application, which should be configured as a Sink in the Knative eventing context.

+    Configure your application with a POST method at the "/" path so that the Knative event source can automatically send events to your service.
+This approach requires minimal changes to your existing event-driven application, as the POST method serves as a way to receive messages without handling them.
+Ensure that the consumer-group-id for your consumer application and the event source are different to avoid conflicts.

+    An alternative approach is to use Knative’s POST method to both receive and handle message consumption.
+This eliminates the need for your existing consumer logic, allowing the application to receive messages via POST without integrating directly with the event store like Kafka.
+This is ideal for new applications but may require refactoring for existing ones.

 1. API Gateway integration